jwyang/JULE.torch/README.md

 Alternatively, you can train the model on your own dataset.
 As preparations, you need:

 1. Create a hdf5 file with size of NxCxHxW, where N is the total number of images, C is the number of channels, H is the height of image, and W the width of image.
-Then move it in datasets/*dataset_name*/data4torch.h5
+Then move it to datasets/*dataset_name*/data4torch.h5

-2. Create a lua file to specify the network architecture for your dataset.
+2. Create a lua file to define the network architecture for your dataset.
 Put it in models_def/*dataset_name*.lua.

 3. Afterwards, you can run train.lua by specifying the dataset name as your own dataset.
 That's it!